-The Essentials by Britax Emblem is a quality convertible seat that has non-rethread height adjustment, push-button LATCH connectors, and better padding and fabric for comfort.
+The Britax Emblem is a quality convertible seat that has non-rethread height adjustment, push-button LATCH connectors, and better padding and fabric for comfort.
 This seat earned impressive crash test results and is very easy to use compared to the competition.
 The overall look and feel of this product are better than most of the competition, and its self-contained design means it is easy to clean and looks sharp.

 The Emblem is a little harder to install than other Britax options.
 A slightly harder installation might make it a poor choice for parents who are worried about installation or struggle with getting car seats adequately tightened.
 However, it is easier than several competitors and similar to other high-ranking products.
 Despite this issue, we believe the Emblem is a real competitor that provides better crash test results for a reasonable price with easy to use features with an overall nice look and feel.
 The features and price of the Emblem make it a great overall seat and one we'd recommend to a friend.

 Read review: Britax Emblem